| Application | PLAXIS 2D |

 The dam to be considered is 30 m high and the width is 172.5 m at the base and 5 m at the top.
 The dam consists of a clay core with a well-graded fill at both sides.

-This exercise requires a PLAXIS 2D Ultimate license to be able to perform Fully coupled flow-deformation analyses.
+This exercise requires a PLAXIS 2D Ultimate license.

-The attached *.log file contains all the commands to generate the model.
-With a Bentley Geotechnical SELECT Entitlement [GSE] licence, you can use the commands runner to open the *.log file and to execute all commands in one go, see also this instruction.
+The provided *.p2dxlog file contains all the commands to generate the model.
+With a Bentley Geotechnical SELECT Entitlement [GSE] license, you can use the link to save as the file (remove the extension .txt) and with the Commands runner open to execute all commands in one go, see also this instruction.